qianqiusoft/GoRTP/README.md

 The _rtp_ sources use the GOPATH directory structure.
 To build, test, and run the software just add the main goRTP directory to GOPATH.
 For further information about this structure run `go help gopath` and follow the instructions.
-The _rtp_ package is below the package _net_ to make clear that _rtp_ is a network related package.

-To build the package just run `go build net/rtp` and then `go install net/rtp`.
+To build the package just run `go build github.com/whtang/GoRTP` and then `go install github.com/whtang/GoRTP`.
 To excecute the tests just run `go test net/rtp`.
 The tests check if the code works with the current Go installation on your system.
 It should PASS.

 A demo program is available and is called _rtpmain_.
-Use `go build net/rtpmain` to build it.
-The command `go install net/rtpmain` installs it in the `bin` directory of the main directory.
+Use `go build github.com/whtang/GoRTP/rtpmain` to build it.
+The command `go install github.com/whtang/GoRTP/rtpmain` installs it in the `bin` directory of the main directory.

 ## How to use